 such that for each point $p\in X_{(i)}-X_{(i-1)}$ there exists a distinguished neighborhood $N$ of $p$ in $X$, a compact Hausdorff space $L$ with an $n-i-1$ dimensional topological stratification

-and a homeomorphism which takes $\Re^i \times cone^{\circ} (L_j) \to N\cap X_{i+j+1}$.
+and a homeomorphism which takes $\Rl^i \times cone^{\circ} (L_j) \to N\cap X_{i+j+1}$.
 The symbol $cone^{\circ} (L_j)$ denotes the open cone, $L\times [0,1)/(l,0)\sim(l',0)$ for all $l, l'\in L$.

-Focusing on the case where the marked points on $\C$ are pairwise distinct, we show that from this stratification can be constructed a {\it good \v Cech cover.} This paper includes the explicit construction of the open sets of the \v Cech cover.
+Focusing on the case where the marked points on $\C$ are pairwise distinct, we show that from this stratification can be constructed a {\it good \v Cech cover.} Moreover, this paper provides an explicit construction of the open sets of the \v Cech cover.

 \begin{defn}[\v Cech cover~\cite{Cech32}] Consider a cover of a topological space $X$.
 A good \v Cech cover is a cover such that its components are open and have contractible multiple intersections.\end{defn}